QMCPACK/qmcpack/nexus/docs/nexus-jobs.rst

 Nexus normalizes time values.
 For example, ``minutes=127`` becomes 2 hours and 7 minutes.
-Machine headers convert this time into the scheduler-specific format such as PBS, SLURM, LoadLeveler, or LSF walltime.
+Machine headers convert this time into the scheduler-specific format such as PBS, Slurm, LoadLeveler, or LSF walltime.

 7. Add Environment and Shell Snippets
 -------------------------------------